 - Global Network

-Hitachi Construction Machinery (Shanghai) Co., Ltd. (HCS) has been engaged in an afforestation program called “HCS Forest Projejct” in China’s Horqin Desert since 2005.
+Hitachi Construction Machinery (Shanghai) Co., Ltd. (HCS) has been engaged in an afforestation program called “HCS Forest Project” in China’s Horqin Desert since FY 2005.
 This desert is located in the Inner Mongolia Autonomous Region of China.
 HCS entrusts this task to Ryokka (greening) Network, an environment-friendly non-governmental organization (NGO).
 The purpose of this project is to revegetate the desert caused in part by excessive cattle grazing.
-In order to prevent a recurrence, HCS has involved local residents take part in this project so as to encourage them to make a sustainable and effective use of the land.
+In order to prevent a return to the desert, HCS has invited the participation of local residents in this project so as to encourage them to make a sustainable and effective use of the land.